kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

     > **Note:** Since this is the first time you've run any Spark code in this session, the Spark pool must be started.
 This means that the first run in the session can take a minute or so to complete.
 Subsequent runs will be quicker.

-1. When the cell command has been completed, review the output below the cell, which should look similar to this:
+1. After the cell has finished executing, review the output below the cell, which should look similar to this:

     |Index|CustomerID|years_with_company|total_day_calls|total_eve_calls|total_night_calls|total_intl_calls|average_call_minutes|total_customer_service_calls|age|churn|
     | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |